 The current procedure came into force on 1st June 2007.

-Submission of an asylum application
+Submission of an application for international protection

 Review and decision